 We investigate the molecular mechanisms of fungal pathogenesis, microbial development, antifungals, and vaccination.
 We primarily use two diverged human fungal pathogens in our investigation: Cryptococcus neoformans and Aspergillus fumigatus (see images below).
 We seek to advance our knowledge about eukaryotic microbiology and identify better approaches for the management of fungal diseases.
 Please click "RESEARCH" below to read more about our research projects.

-Positions: Highly motivated and qualified individuals with strong interests in fungal biology and pathogenesis are encouraged to send your request about potential positions in Lin lab to Xiaorong.Lin@uga.edu (postdoctoral fellow, graduate student, or undergraduate researcher positions).
+Positions: Highly motivated and qualified individuals with strong interests in genetics, and fungal biology & pathogenesis are encouraged to send your request about potential positions in Lin lab to Xiaorong.Lin@uga.edu (postdoctoral fellow, graduate student, or undergraduate researcher positions).
 Prior experience in fungal biology is not required.

 Potential Graduate Students: Please apply for graduate admission through the Integrated Life Sciences/ILS umbrella program (https://ils.uga.edu/) or the Integrated Plant Sciences/IPS umbrella program (https://ips.uga.edu/).